 5. 17.4% of independent self-employed workers wish to work as an employee for a company.

-In January 2020, 5 million people reported being self-employed.
-That number has dropped to 4.56 million since August 2020, however, mainly because of job losses as a result of the coronavirus pandemic.
+In June 2022, 4.25 million people reported being self-employed.
+However, this represents a decrease of over 700,000 people since the beginning of 2020, mainly because of job losses as a result of the coronavirus pandemic.

-8. Based on the self employment statistics in the US, 3 out of 10 jobs are held by self-employed individuals.
+8. Based on the self-employment statistics in the US, one out of 10 workers are self-employed.

 (Pew Research Center)

-The ability to hire additional employees is a direct indicator of success or security in employment.
-The gender disparity persists in this part of the sector, with men almost doubling women who take on hired help, according to the US workforce size study.
+The ability to hire employees is a direct indicator of success or security in employment.
+The gender disparity persists in this part of the sector, with men almost tripling women who take on hires, according to the US workforce size study.

 (Pew Research Center)